Nordstrom/Selenium3-Foundation/README.md

 # JUNIT SUPPORT

-In addition to the TestNG support documented above, **Selenium Foundation** also includes support for JUnit.
+In addition to the TestNG support documented above, **Selenium3 Foundation** also includes support for JUnit.
 This support is built upon **JUnit Foundation**, which provides the framework for method interception (used for driver management) and artifact capture (used to acquire screenshots).

 ## JUnit Required Elements

-There are several required elements that must be included in every JUnit test class to activate the features of **Selenium Foundation**.
+There are several required elements that must be included in every JUnit test class to activate the features of **Selenium3 Foundation**.
 To assist you in this process, we've included the [JUnitBase](https://github.com/Nordstrom/Selenium-Foundation/tree/master/src/main/java/com/nordstrom/automation/selenium/junit/JUnitBase.java) class as a starter.
 This class includes all of the required elements outlined below.

 **JUnitBase** is an abstract class that implements the [TestBase](https://github.com/Nordstrom/Selenium-Foundation/tree/master/src/main/java/com/nordstrom/automation/selenium/core/TestBase.java) interface, which provides a common abstraction for both TestNG and JUnit tests.

 ### Outline of Required Elements

-The following is an outline of the elements that must be included in every JUnit test that uses **Selenium Foundation**:
+The following is an outline of the elements that must be included in every JUnit test that uses **Selenium3 Foundation**:

 * [HookInstallingRunner](https://github.com/Nordstrom/JUnit-Foundation/blob/master/src/main/java/com/nordstrom/automation/junit/HookInstallingRunner.java):
 **HookInstallingRunner** is a JUnit test runner that uses bytecode enhancement to install hooks on test and configuration methods to enable method pre-processing and post-processing.
 This closely resembles the **IInvokedMethodListener** feature of TestNG.